satur-io/duckdb-php/docs/md/installation.md

 The plugin installs the package `satur.io/duckdb` and downloads the necessary DuckDB C library for your OS.
-You will need to allow `satur.io/duckdb-auto` to execute code for this installation method. heck the plugin source code [in its own repository](https://github.com/satur-io/duckdb-auto).
+You will need to allow `satur.io/duckdb-auto` to execute code for this installation method.
+Check the plugin source code [in its own repository](https://github.com/satur-io/duckdb-auto).

 If you don't want to use the plugin, or you prefer a customizable installation, please use any of the advanced installation options.